9 Types of Owls in Massachusetts

 On the other hand, the Great Horned Owl is a little smaller but far more widespread.

-Our blog post will provide different types of owls in Massachusetts.
+Our blog post will provide information on the different types of owls in Massachusetts.
 When birdwatching, use your ears to find whatever you’re looking for.

 Owls emit distinct chirps, growls, screeches, and hoots.
 Let’s go!